DePizzottri/VKCrawler/TestDB/README.md

     data: task specific data (object),
     usecount: count of quering this task by agents, tag field to sort tasks (int),
     createDate: date of creation (ISODate),
-    lastUse: date of the last quering (ISODate)
+    lastUseDate: date of the last quering (ISODate)
 }
 ```

 task_statistics
 ---------------
-Here lies meta information about results of processing of the stasks
+Here lies meta information about results of processing of the tasks
 ```
 {
     type: type of the task (string),